 - Cool the tofu slices slightly before cutting into smaller, bite-sized pieces.

 Step 3: Make Sweet Soy Ginger Sauce

-- Add all the sauce ingredients into a small mixing bowl or jar: soy sauce, water, maple syrup, grated ginger, rice vinegar, sesame oil and sriracha.2 tablespoon soy sauce, 2 tablespoon water, 1 tablespoon maple syrup, ½ tablespoon fresh ginger, ½ tablespoon rice vinegar, 2 teaspoon sesame oil, 1 teaspoon sriracha
+- Add all the sauce ingredients into a small mixing bowl or jar: soy sauce, water, maple syrup, grated ginger, rice vinegar, sesame oil and sriracha.2 tablespoons soy sauce, 2 tablespoons water, 1 tablespoon maple syrup, ½ tablespoon fresh ginger, ½ tablespoon rice vinegar, 2 teaspoons sesame oil, 1 teaspoon sriracha

 - Whisk together (or place lid on jar to shake together).

 - Peel and grate the carrot.1 cup carrot

 - Cook edamame and shell if needed.
 I cook my frozen, pre-shelled edamame in the microwave, covered in water, for 3-4 minutes then drain away the water.
 You could also cook edamame in a small pot over medium heat until cooked through.1 cup edamame

 - Thinly slice the red cabbage.1 cup red cabbage